facet-tech/facet-extension/CONTRIBUTING.md

 ### See changes in chrome:

 2. `yarn build`
-3. Click the reload button next to the facet.ninja plugin and you are settled.
+3. Click the reload button next to the facet-extension plugin and you are settled.

 ![Facetizer](./readme_assets/chrome_installation.png)